MediaPlay-Discord/archive/README.md

 # archive
-All the MediaPlay archives: nonsenses, artworks, and more.
+All the MediaParlour archives: nonsenses, artworks, and more.